Learn All About Chinese New Year 2020 Sale – The Biggest Traditional Carnival

 What is Chinese New Year?

 This festival is celebrated according to Chinese zodiac on a 12-year cycle.
 In this every year is represented by a specific animal.
-The year 2019 is the Year Of Pig.
+The year 2020 is the Year Of Rat.

 Yes!!
 There is no doubt that the Chinese Lunar year has been the biggest source of income for sellers in South East Asian Countries.
-Sellers of Online marketplaces like Lazada and Aliexpress desperately wait for this grand opportunity.
+Sellers associated with Online marketplaces like Shopee, Lazada and Aliexpress desperately wait for this grand opportunity.

 The sales during this shopping festival are very similar to Thanksgiving and Black Friday in the west.

 Here’s a revenue graph for retail sales in China during the Spring Festival from 2011 to 2019.

 The sales grew by 8.5% last year (Source: edited.com)

 So Yes!!
 Chinese New Year 2020 Sale will be a paradise for online sellers – especially based in South East Asian region.